Arturex0/super-secure-bootloader/README.md

 python fw_update.py --firmware ./firmware_protected.bin
 ```

-If the firmware bundle is accepted by the bootloader, the `fw_update.py` tool will report it wrote all frames successfully.
+If the firmware bundle is accepted by the bootloader, the `fw_update.py` tool will exit

 Additional firmwares can be updated by repeating steps 3 and 4, but only firmware versions higher than the one flashed to the board (or version 0) will be accepted.